eda-ricercatore/gulyas-scripts/notes/reviews/Rothman2016a.md

 + when a project should be transformed, and assign a team to the modified/changed project
 + when it is difficult to make a commit/kill/transform decision, the project portfolio provides a visual for stakeholders during "[negotiation about] which project to do when"

+Project portfolio management "is context dependent", since the project portfolio is affected by project life cycles, budgeting process, and roadmap creation and usage (pp. 5).